proux01/ceps/text/106-notation-levels.md

 * app (current 10, left assoc)
 * postfix (current 1, left assoc)
 * top (current 0, non assoc)

+Question: should we use other names for bot/top: base and closed for instance?

 ### Corelib levels